 An example of a non-destructive testing method is magnetic particle inspection, also known as magnetic particle testing.
 This technique is used to identify potential flaws in ferromagnetic material surfaces, such as iron, nickel, cobalt and a few of their alloys.
 Some of the advantages of magnetic particle inspection compared to other non-destructive testing methods are that it is cheaper in comparison, very portable and does not require a rigorous cleaning process before use.
 However, this method is constrained in other aspects, such as the fact that the material used must be ferromagnetic, and the orientation and strength of the magnetic field is also significant.

-Weld Testing at TWI
+Weld Testing Services at TWI